gammillweg/HGB/readme.md

 above.
 As stated in the article: I lay no claim to being a good Android programmer; but the app works!
 (Read the Article)

+5) HGBBasics.zip

+Simple Android Studio app with the basic code necessary to initialize and generate a hexagon game board.
+It does not draw the graphics.

-5) java class code for HGB
+6) java class code for HGB

 All the classes of HGB